devlup-labs/devlup-labs.github.io/README.md

 2. Clone this repository and setup a remote to the original repository.

+3.Make sure node.js is installed else install it.

-3. Open up your IDE and in your terminal run the following commands:
+4. Open up your IDE and in your terminal run the following commands:

  * npm install